Skills to Win

 About this Workshop

 Working families in California and throughout the country and world face serious ongoing challenges.
-COVID-19 continues to wreak havoc on the working and home lives of countless workers, especially women and workers of color.
-Health care costs are still increasing even during a once-in-a-century pandemic.
-Millions face housing insecurity and even the risk of eviction, and retirement is out of reach for many older workers.
-Building worker power is as necessary and urgent as ever and support for unions is at record high levels.
+As the wealthiest get wealthier and corporations post record profits, workers are struggling with stagnating wages and an ever-rising cost of living.
+Millions face housing insecurity, eviction, and even homelessness, and retirement is out of reach for many older workers.
+Workers are met with dangerous conditions, short staffing, and discrimination in their workplaces.
+Building worker power is as necessary and urgent as ever and support for unions is at record-high levels.
 At the same time, efforts to make it harder for workers and communities of color to organize and exercise power are ramping up.
 Unions and community organizations must work smarter and more strategically to organize against these threats and win dignity and economic justice on and off the job.

 Why does this training matter now?

 To rise to the immense challenges ahead, organizations must double down on organizing to build worker power.
 The Skills to Win Workshop is a six-week series aimed at developing fundamental organizing skills.
-It is intended for rank and file members and staff of unions, worker associations, worker centers, and community organizations that are embarking on, or in the midst of, organizing campaigns.
-Organizing workers, their families, and their entire communities, complemented by other components in a broad tactical repertoire, will be the focus over the eight weeks we spend together.
+It is intended for rank-and-file members and staff of unions, worker associations, worker centers, and community organizations that are embarking on, or in the midst of, organizing campaigns.
+Organizing workers, their families, and their entire communities, will be the focus over the six weeks we spend together.

 “Who is this training for?”